Vinitha14/COMPSCI-682---Neural-Networks/README.md

 # COMPSCI-682 Neural-Networks
-Final Project Included - Classification for Diagnosis of Melanoma using Deep Learning
+Final Project - Classification for Diagnosis of Melanoma using Deep Learning

 **Abstract:**